lyramonteiro/lyramonteiro/README.md

 ⚙️ Focused on crafting **Web Components** to simplify and enhance UI experiences.
 🧙‍♀️ Expert in **CSS** magicks and tricks.

-✨ Driven by curiosity, creativity, and a love for problem-solving.
+✨ Driven by curiosity, creativity, and oriented to problem-solving.
 🎯 Always learning through hands-on projects.
+🌌 Marcus Aurelius stoic philosophy helps to ground my feet while my head is up on the moon.